Joliet Defense Attorney

 If I am required to register, what happens if I leave town for a short period of time?

-In Illinois, if gone from your residence for 3 days or longer, you must register at the local place department of the location where you will be staying.
+In Illinois, if gone from your residence for 3 days or longer, you must register at the local police department of the location where you will be staying.
 If you are leaving Illinois, your registration requirements will be based upon that particular states registration laws.

 What are the prohibited places for a person on the registration list?